XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

   order: 'PurchaseOrderNumber ASC', # String | Order by an any element

-  page: 1 # Integer | To specify a page, append the page parameter to the URL e.g. ?page=1.
+  page: 1, # Integer | To specify a page, append the page parameter to the URL e.g. ?page=1.
 If there are 100 records in the response you will need to check if there is any more data by fetching the next page e.g ?page=2 and continuing this process until no more results are returned.

+  page_size: 100 # Integer | Number of records to retrieve per page
 }

 begin